2nd Armoured Division (United Kingdom): General withdrawal

 An example of the German Panzer III, the most common tank in the German Afrika Korps during this period.

 On 6 April, Axis forces moved towards Mechili, with the intention of advancing toward the coast, and thereby encircling the retreating Allied forces.
 This move was reported by the KDG and the RAF.
 The division started the day with 8 cruiser tanks, 14 light tanks, and 2 M13s.
 During the day, the 3rd Indian Motor Brigade was attached to the division.
 (Note: The brigade comprised the 2nd Lancers (Gardner's Horse), the 11th Prince Albert Victor's Own Cavalry (Frontier Force), and the 18th King Edward's Own Cavalry.
 These battalions were motorised infantry, and lacked artillery, anti-tank weapons, and had half of the required wireless sets.
 The 3rd Indian Motor Brigade was joined by elements of the Australian 2/3rd Anti-Tank Regiment and the British 3rd Royal Horse Artillery (an anti-tank unit).
 They formed a perimeter around the fort, and dispatched patrols.)
-Mechili was subjected to Axis artillery fire, and Indian patrols took numerous Axis prisoners around the perminter throughout the day.
+Mechili was subjected to Axis artillery fire, and Indian patrols took numerous Axis prisoners around the perimeter throughout the day.
 Neame, unaware of these events, set off into the desert to locate Gambier-Parry to deliver new instructions.
 At the same time, the attack on the fort prompted O'Connor to order a general withdrawal of all Allied forces towards Gazala, via Derna.

 Conflicting and confusing orders to withdraw were issued, which fragmented the division, the withdrawal orders failing entirely to reach the 3rd Indian Motor Brigade.
 At first, the division moved east towards Mechili.
 Following its instructions, the 2nd Support Group turned north towards the coastal road.
 The divisional headquarters, including Gambier-Parry and a battery of artillery, continued towards Mechili.
 The 3rd Armoured Brigade, which had run low on fuel, moved north to Maraura, but found little petrol there.
 The brigade then moved towards Derna, via Giovanni Berta.
 At the same time, the 3rd Indian Motor Brigade escorted a fuel convoy from Mechili towards where they expected the division to be.
 In the afternoon, a patrol of the 3rd Indian Motor Brigade, based at El Adem, intercepted advanced Italian troops at Acroma, near Tobruk, and took 18 prisoners.
 A buildup of Axis forces took place near Mechili.
 Towards dusk, a German officer demanded the garrison's surrender and was refused.
 Near Derna, German troops briefly managed to block some desert tracks, before moving to a position near the coastal road east of the town.
 German patrols intercepted and disrupted some Allied convoys, and captured Neame and O'Connor, but the route east remained open until the following day.